FelixTellmann/use-color-theme/README.md

     }
     ```

-2. If you don't use global classes, you can specify an `onChange` handler and take care of the implementation of switching to dark mode yourself.
+2. If you don't use global classes, you can specify an `onChange` handler and take care of the implementation of switching to dark themee yourself.

 - Support for Server Side Rendering (SSR) in version 2.2 and above.